 Vendors should upload proof of immunization by following instructions found in the VendorMate kiosk.

-Vendors who do not submit proof of immunization by November 20, 2019 will not be able to enter the JHACH campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
-Please direct any questions to Beth Walker, supply chain operations manager at 727-767-4382.
+Vendors who do not submit proof of immunization by November 2, 2020 will not be able to visit the campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
+(Note: the VendorMate deadline is earlier than other deadlines mentioned on this webpage.)

-Information for Patients & Family Members
+Information for Patients and Family Members